ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 date: 2020-12-0
 description: Use the Amplify CLI to deploy Axway Istio agents.
 ---
-{{< alert title="Public beta" color="warning" >}}This is a preview of new Istio discovery agents, which run separately from the current mesh governance agents and provide full governance of your hybrid environment.
-The new agents are deployed and configured from the Axway CLI, and they allow for updated visibility to the Kubernetes resource discovery process.{{< /alert >}}
+{{< alert title="Public beta" color="warning" >}}This is a preview of new Istio agents, which run separately from the Istio POC agents that provide full governance of your hybrid environment.
+The new agents are deployed and configured from the Axway CLI, and they monitor Kubernetes resource discovery and Istio traffic activity.{{< /alert >}}

 ## Before you begin

 Ensure you have the following tools installed:

-* Amplify Central CLI 0.10.0 or later
+* Amplify Central CLI 0.13.0 or later
 * Helm 3.2.4 or later
-* Istioctl 1.6.8
+* Istioctl 1.8.2
-* Kubectl 1.16 or later
+* Kubectl 1.18 or later
-* Node.js 10.13.0 or later
+* Node.js >= 10.13.0 and <= 12.14.1
 * OpenSSL 2.8.3 or later

+**Note:** The most recently validated Kubernetes version was 1.19.8.

 For more information about installing the CLI, see [Install Amplify Central CLI](/docs/central/cli_central/cli_install/).